nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_linsolve.md

    return schur_complement_lin_solve(compute_Mder(nep,solver.λ),b,n0)
 end
 ```
-You can now solve the problem by handing `MyLinSolverCreator()` to a
+You can now solve the problem by passing a creator object of type `MyLinSolverCreator()` to a
 NEP-solver, e.g., `augnewton`:
 ```julia
 julia> nep=nep_gallery("dep0",50);